Avicted/galaxy_visualization_raylib/README.md

 ## Prerequisites

-This project can be built using plain g++ through build.sh (raylib is the only dependency), Meson, CMake, or Make.
+This project can be built using plain clang through build.sh (raylib is the only dependency) or Meson.

 Below are the installation instructions for the required dependencies: